npgrosser/autowired/README.md

     def __init__(self, settings: ApplicationSettings):
         self.settings = settings

-    # using cached_property and Context.autowire() to override some of the constructor arguments with values from the settings
+    # using cached_property and self.autowire() to override some of the constructor arguments with values from the settings

     @cached_property
     def user_service(self) -> UserService: